konsumer/rawproto/README.md

 See some example output (from the demo message in this repo) [here](https://gist.github.com/konsumer/3647d466b497e6950b12291e47f11eeb).

+If you want an even lighter library, with no dependencies, and only want to view the output (no proto def needed) check out [rawprotoparse].(https://github.com/konsumer/rawprotoparse)

 ## installation

 `npm i rawproto` will add this to your project.